ConfettiFX/Custom-Middleware/README.md

 # News
 All releases happen in sync with [The Forge](https://github.com/ConfettiFX/The-Forge) and have therefore the same release number.

+## Release 1.38 - November 14th - Cross-Platform Path Tracer
+Maintenance release following the update of The Forge.

 ## Release 1.37 - October 28th, 2019
 * New features
   * Add Earth radius: controls the radius of clouds' radius with scale factor.
 The clouds field will be flatter and the user can see further along the horizon if the radius increase